 Here are some resources that can help:

-- If your pet is having behavior problems, see our behavior resource page for resources and to contact our behavior and training team.
+- If your pet is having behavior problems, see our behavior resource page for resources.

 - If you are finding yourself in a financial situation, we can help with pet food and maybe able to help with other financial issues concerning your pet.

 - Low cost spay/neuter services.